IS SILENCE A VIRTUE

 a Godly Manner

 It was noted that the people’s stubborn refusal to walk in the traditional ways of true righteousness was often mentioned by the Prophet Jeremiah.
-Moving in their own paths and following their own way led to destruction.
-Jeremiah, in sounding the alarm, cried out: Thus saith the Lord, stand you in the ways (ways of God), and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls, but they said, we will not walk therein.
+Moving in their own paths and following their own ways led to destruction.
+Jeremiah, in sounding the alarm, said: Thus saith the Lord, stand you in the ways (ways of God), and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls, but they said, we will not walk therein (Jeremiah 6:16).

-I set watchmen over you, saying, hearken to the sound of the trumpet; but they said we will not hearken (Jeremiah 6:16-17).
-Is silence a virtue; in this case it became necessary to warn the people, by a man of God, due to the people refusing to receive the Word of God and what it would cost for doing so!
+I set watchmen over you, saying, hearken to the sound of the trumpet; but they said we will not hearken (Jeremiah 6:17).
+Is silence a virtue; in this case it became necessary to warn the people, by a man of God, due to the people refusing to receive the Word of God and what its cost for doing so.
+Are their watchmen today, sounding the alarm, but again few being attentive to that Word?
+Apostle Paul revealed a time when the people will not endure sound doctrine (2 Timothy 4:3).

 Result of Rejection